When Can We Ignore Measurement Error in the Running Variable?: Setup and main results

-An advantage of the bias-aware inference approach is that the estimator and confidence interval construction remains the same whether the support of $X$ is continuous or irregular, and whether $\tau$ is point or partially identified.
-Under irregular support of $X$, the finite-sample bias of the estimator may be large, but this will be reflected in the confidence interval through the larger critical value (in such cases, the interval will converge to the identified set as the sample size $n\to\infty$).\footnote{ See \citet{ArKo18optimal}, and \citet{ImWa19} for a more detailed discussion of these issues.
-Under the parametric assumption discussed above that $g$ is exactly polynomial of degree $q$ inside the estimation window, the parameter $\tau$ remains point identified provided there are at least $q+1$ support points in each interval $\hor{-h,0}$ and $[0,h]$.
-However, such parametric extrapolation results are sensitive to misspecification.} Under the bias-aware approach, we thus do not need to distinguish between cases where the distribution of the observed running variable $X$ is continuous, or discrete or otherwise irregular.
-We illustrate these points in the empirical application in \Cref{sec:empir-appl-making}, where we show that under rounding error, confidence intervals for $\tau$ tend to be longer than confidence intervals for $\tau^{*}$ that one would obtain using the same construction if $X^{*}$ were observed.\footnote{For other types of measurement error under which $\tau$ remains point identified, the \acp{CI} for $\tau$ may be narrower or wider than the corresponding \acp{CI} for $\tau^{*}$ if $X^{*}$ were observed.
-A general relative efficiency comparison is difficult, as it depends on the smoothness of $g$ vs $g^{*}$, the relative efficiency of using the local linear estimator under the given smoothness, and the heteroskedasticity of the regression residual.} \end{remark}
+An advantage of bias-aware inference is that the estimator and \ac{CI} construction remains the same whether the support of $X$ is continuous, discrete, or otherwise irregular, and whether $\tau$ is point or partially identified.
+Under irregular support of $X$, the finite-sample bias of the estimator may be large, but the \ac{CI} will automatically reflect it via a larger critical value (in such cases, the interval will converge to the identified set as the sample size $n\to\infty$).
+We illustrate these points in the empirical application in \Cref{sec:empir-appl-making}, where we show that under rounding error, confidence intervals for $\tau$ tend to be longer than confidence intervals for $\tau^{*}$ that one would obtain using the same construction if $X^{*}$ were observed.\footnote{ In large samples, \acp{CI} for $\tau$ will be wider than the corresponding \acp{CI} for $\tau^{*}$ if $X^{*}$ were observed, because the former don't converge to a point, while the latter do.
+In finite samples, the variability of the estimators, which in general cannot be ranked, also matters, and the \ac{CI} for $\tau^*$ may end up being wider.} \end{remark}